-Parallelograms are confusing shapes, because if for no other reason, the word itself has many syllables.
+Parallelograms are confusing shapes, mostly because the word itself has too many syllables.
 Why does a shape with four sides need five syllables?
 Come on, geometry.

 Luckily, parallelograms are defined only by the fact that they're quadrilaterals (don't even get us started on the number of syllables in that word) made of two sets of parallel lines.
 Because of this simple fact, opposite sides in a parallelogram are congruent.
 But you knew that.

 As wonderful as that is, it doesn't really help us find the area.
 What we need when we find the area is the length of the base and the height, which must be perpendicular to the base.
 All we have to do is multiply them together, and we end up with the area formula for a parallelogram.
 So our formula is:

 Getting déjà vu?
 Looks like the area of a rectangle or like twice the area of a triangle, doesn't it?
 Well, there's a reason for that.

 So really, a parallelogram is just two triangles wearing one big trenchcoat pretending to be something they're not.
 Since each one's area is given as ½bh, the area of both of them together is 2(½bh) = bh.
 We can see right through their trickery.